tchx84/Gameeky/docs/basics/en/welcome.md

 [Gameeky](https://github.com/tchx84/gameeky) lets young learners and educators create and explore cooperative games and learning experiences.
 More specifically:

-* Play and explore games with friends
+* Play and explore games with friends.
-* Create new games without writing any code
+* Create new games without writing any code.
-* Tell stories through these games
+* Tell stories through these games.
-* Nurture artistic skills by designing game objects and creatures
+* Nurture artistic skills by designing game objects and creatures.
-* Grasp the basics of programming using Python in a LOGO-like experience
+* Grasp the basics of programming using Python in a LOGO-like experience.
-* Mature programming skills by extending games with Python plugins
+* Mature programming skills by extending games with Python plugins.

 > [!NOTE]
 > This is a learning tool in the shape of a game engine.
 It's not a professional game engine.
 If you're looking for a tool to create professional video games, please consider the [Godot](https://godotengine.org) game engine.